Laid Off vs. Fired: The Differences and Your Employees’ Rights

 For example, a layoff is typically a temporary reduction event with employees remaining on a recall list, allowing them the possibility to work for the company again in the future.
 Of course, many layoffs become permanent reductions in force (or RIFs), but it is still not the same as being fired, even if it likewise results in permanent job loss.

 This is because these two things—layoffs and firings—are viewed completely differently when the person looks to get hired elsewhere.
-If that person was previously laid off, they should avoid using the term “fired” as it could indicate they were terminated due to poor job performance.
+If that person was previously laid off, they should avoid using the term “fired” as it could indicate that they were terminated due to poor job performance.

-On the other hand, if that person were fired, they should not represent themselves as having been “laid off” because the true circumstances of their previous firing will be discovered when their prospective employer checks their references.
+On the other hand, if that person was fired, they should not represent themselves as having been “laid off” because the true circumstances of their previous firing will be discovered when their prospective employer checks their references.
 A better strategy in that case would be to put their job loss in the most positive terms possible and describe themselves as “terminated.”

 To help clarify even further, here are the key points you should keep in mind.